 Why do men want pearly penile papules removed?

-Laser treatment for pearly penile papules is purely cosmetic in nature.
+PPP laser removal treatment for pearly penile papules is purely cosmetic in nature.
 Unfortunately, the pearly penile papules can appear somewhat like genital warts, and can make a man feel self-conscious about his penis’ appearance.
 This prompts the clinic visit to have them vaporised.

 You can’t pick at a pearly penile papule and make it go away nor can you apply topical ointments or preparations; you can only have them carefully removed.
 Picking can cause scarring and should be avoided and topical applications are ineffective and possibly irritating.